 Avenue 9 de Julio Buenos Aires

-The widest avenue in the world and aren’t the Argentinians proud of this.
+The widest avenue in the world and aren’t the Argentinians proud of this?
 Many miss this but look up to the centre of the photo, you may notice a small chalet built on top of the roof.
-Located on a terrace of a 9th storey building, the chalet was built in 1917 by Rafael Diaz, an immigrant that arrived in Buenos Aires during 1890.
+Located on a terrace of a 9th-storey building, the chalet was built in 1917 by Rafael Diaz, an immigrant who arrived in Buenos Aires in 1890.
 Rafael used the chalet for lunch every day and then his afternoon siesta till 4 pm after that he returned back to his main home.

 Obelisco Buenos Aires

-Free Tour City Centre Daily at 3.00 pm
+Free Tour City Centre Monday to Saturday at 3.00 pm

 We loved Buenos Aires there is so much to see and do there.
 Walking down streets, you hear music, you head in that direction and in front of you is street tango.